Root Canal Treatment in Broomall

 A deep cavity, tooth fracture, or other trauma can damage the pulp's canals, allowing them to become infected.
 Infection can also spread from diseased gums to the inner portion of the tooth.
 If this infection is left untreated, it can cause severe pain and, eventually, the loss of the tooth.

-Dr. White treats early-stage infection with a root canal therapy.
+Dr. Sander I. White treats early-stage infection with a root canal therapy.
 This procedure involves cleaning out the infected tissue in the pulp chamber and root canals, and refilling them with a biocompatible substance to prevent future infection.
 The tooth is then sealed with either a filling or a crown.

 Although this is a major dental procedure, it involves minimal discomfort with anesthesia.
 Many patients are so relaxed during root canal treatment that they doze off, only to awaken with a healthy tooth and a renewed smile.
 Root canal treatment is often the best way to relieve the pain of an internally damaged tooth.
 Of course for patients who suffer from dental anxiety, Dr. White is happy to offer sedation dentistry options during your root canal.